KnutssonDevelopment/vCenter-Register-Owner-Alarm-Script/README.md

 - Create a User or use existing user
 - Give the user access to set custom attributes by using the new role
 - Copy the script to vCenter
-- Change the username and password variables in the script to suit your needs
+- Change the username and password variables in the script to suit your needs or enable password obfuscation and run the script from the console to create the secrets file.
 - Set the correct file rights on the file to prohibit non root users from reading the service account password
 - Create the trigger alarm
 - Test by Creating a new vm